tgc-bot/FourAcesContracts/Membership.md

 ## XIV: VIP Club

-1. The VIP Club is a Management-sponsored group of members that receive additional benefits and opportunities that non-club members would otherwise not be given.
+1. The VIP Club is a Casino-sponsored group of members that receive additional benefits and opportunities that non-club members would otherwise not be given.